 Upgrading the operating system running on each of the machines is a multi-step process.
-Each of the operating systems must be upgraded, then each of the charms.
-We use the term “series” to refer to the OS version code listed by
+Each of the machines operating systems must be upgraded, then each of the charms.

 - Upgrading an application’s series or a model’s series